Documentation

 • @attr / @attribute — Custom element attributes

-• @csspart — CSS shadow parts
+• @csspart — CSS shadow parts.
+See Slots and Parts

 • @cssprop / @cssproperty — Custom CSS properties